 She continues to be "excited about teaching 21st century skills through project-based learning," and "enjoys collaborating with the New Tech team."Email: email@example.comMatt Pagano

 Jacob VerschuerenMr.
-Verschueren is starting his teaching career at Niles New Tech this year as a Scientific Modeling facilitator.
+Verschueren is in his second year at Niles New Tech as a Scientific Modeling facilitator.
 He graduated from Hope College in May of 2016 with a bachelor's degree in Physics and Mathematics.
-Mr. Verschueren is thrilled to have the chance to work with learners on projects that involve their interests and the interests of the community.
-He plans to use his passion for physics to encourage his learners to become curious, thoughtful, analytical problem solvers.Email: firstname.lastname@example.orgKristine CooneyMs.
-Cooney is beginning her second year at Niles New Tech.
+Mr. Verschueren is thrilled to work with learners on projects that involve their interests and the interests of the community.
+He uses his passion for physics to encourage his learners to become curious, thoughtful, analytical problem solvers.Email: firstname.lastname@example.orgKristine CooneyMs.
+Cooney is beginning her third year at Niles New Tech.
 She holds B.A. degrees from Michigan State University in History, Sociology, and Communicative Sciences and Disorders with certifications in history, social studies, English, and sociology.
 This year she is a Civic Lit and Modern Humanities facilitator for the juniors and senior learners at New Tech.
 With her passion for the humanities and social studies, she engages learners in relevant projects, to develop skills for learners to be conscious, critical, and contributing members of the world in which they live.

-Ms. Tanck is beginning her teaching career as a math facilitator in the Scientific Modeling studio.
+Ms. Tanck is in her third year as a math facilitator in the Scientific Modeling studio.
 She graduated from Hope College with a B.A. in Math Education and a minor in Psychology Education.
-Ms. Tanck is excited to explore project-based learning while instilling in her students a deep theoretical understanding of mathematics through real world applications.
-She hopes that through Scientific Modeling, her students will become better critical thinkers and creative problem solvers.Bill Prenkert
+Ms. Tanck enjoys exploring project-based learning while instilling in her students a deep theoretical understanding of mathematics through real world applications.
+She has seen, that through her course, her students become better critical thinkers and creative problem solvers.Bill Prenkert

 Email: email@example.comChristopher Van KampenMr.
 Van Kampen is a new facilitator in the 11th and 12th grade Math studio.
 He graduated from Hope College with a B.A. and is certified to teach Math and Special Education.
 Mr. Van Kampen is excited to get to know the learners and spark interest in the field of mathematics using project-based learning.
 His goal is to create a positive learning environment for the learners and to grow along with them throughout the year.Mike Vota